 - Disclosed fully and truthfully all information requested in the application form and any supplementary questionnaire(s)

-- Declared all pre-existing medical conditions
+- All pre-existing medical conditions

 If you have minor pre-existing conditions, some insurers offer a moratorium underwriting option to cover these conditions.